jcasal-homer/HomerHEVC/README.md

 Code style of the development is C'99 and recursive functions have been implemented in a sequential manner to avoid the drawback of recursive calls to complex functions and to ease portability.
 OS dependant code is isolated in a very simple file, while low level optimizations are handled with an interface for low level functions.

-Homer is still under development and will improve in quality and performance during the development.
+HomerHEVC is still under development and will improve in quality and performance during the development.

 Current Features
 ----------------